Skip to Content

 There is only one way to build this sandwich!

 The Three Guys” from Miami state there is only one way to build this sandwich.
-On buttered Medianoche bread, place the pickles, roasted pork, ham, and then cheese in that order.
+On buttered Cuban bread, place the pickles, roasted pork, ham, and then cheese in that order.
 Mustard is optional.
 We combined Dijon mustard with a little sriracha sauce.
 The difference is amazing.

 Tips for this Amazing Authentic Cuban Sandwich Recipe